Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/courses/photocompetition2026.md

 •	visualizations of microscopy datasets (such as segmentation or 3D renderings)

-o	Visualizations must remain scientifically meaningful and responsible representations of the data.
+    Visualizations must remain scientifically meaningful and responsible representations of the data.

 Not permitted: